Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Models

 Following previous work \cite{wu2019scalable,el100}, we train a Dual Encoder (DE) model to project entity and mention contextual representations into a same vector space.
 Such models are scalable in that the entity embeddings can be pre-computed and stored, enabling fast retrieval or dot-product based similarity scoring.

 The dual encoder takes a mention-entity pair $(m,e)$ and outputs their cosine similarity score:

-where both $\phi$ and $\psi$ are learned transformer encoders projecting mention and entity input sequences into $d$-dimensional vectors ($d$=256).
-For both encoders, we use BERT-base and map the $[CLS]$ token with a dense layer to the output embedding.
-Following \citet{el100}, we use mention boundary tokens to wrap mentions in context.
-We concatenate the title and the first paragraph in Chinese Wikipedia as an entity's description for input of $\psi$.
+where both $\phi$ and $\psi$ are learned transformer encoders projecting mention and entity input sequences into $d$-dimensional vectors ($d$=256), i.e. mapping the $[CLS]$ token with a dense layer to the output embedding.
+We use boundary tokens (denoted as $[E1]$ and $[/E1]$) to wrap mentions for the input of $\phi$.
+We concatenate the title and the description as an entity's description for the input of $\psi$.
 The DE model is optimized with in-batch sampled softmax loss.

 We use the DE model as a scoring step on candidates generated by the alias table \textit{AT-base}, combining the model's prediction $sim(m,e)$ with the prior $P(e|m)$ to produce a score $s(m,e)$: